tc39/proposal-bigint-math/README.md

 ## Philosophy
 The philosophy is to be **consistent with the precedents** already set by the language.
-These precedent include the following five rules:
+These precedents include the following five rules:

 1. BigInts and Numbers are *not* semantically interchangeable.
    It is important for the developer to reason about them differently.